genome/bam-readcount/README.md

 ### CRAM support

-`bam-readcount` now supports CRAM files as input.

-If a reference is specified with `-f`, it will override whatever is in the CRAM header.
+When using CRAM files as input, if a reference is specified with `-f`, it will override whatever is in the CRAM header.
 Otherwise, the reference(s) encoded in the CRAM header or a lookup by MD5 at ENA will be used.

+### Wrappers/Parsers

+Add bam-readcount counts to VCF
+ - [VAtools](https://github.com/griffithlab/VAtools/blob/master/vatools/vcf_readcount_annotator.py) allows you to add read-counts to VCF from modern variant callers.
+[Additional details](https://vatools.readthedocs.io/en/latest/vcf_readcount_annotator.html)
+Create csv file
+ - [brc-parser](https://github.com/sridhar0605/brc-parser) parser to convert bam-readcount output to comma seperated long format file.

 Output
 ------